 Holidays and administrative leave days

-There are seven paid holidays per calendar year: New Years Day, Martin Luther King Jr. Day, July 4th, Memorial Day, Labor Day, Thanksgiving Day, and Christmas Day.
+There are eight paid holidays per calendar year: New Years Day, Martin Luther King Jr. Day, Juneteenth, July 4th, Memorial Day, Labor Day, Thanksgiving Day, and Christmas Day.
 Additional administrative leave paid days off may also be granted at the discretion of the president of the college including half day Fridays during the summer.
 Depending on job assignment, not all employees will be able to take advantage of half day Fridays.

 Vacation and sick time for staff

 Vacation time accrues on a per pay period basis starting with the first pay date at a rate of 22 days per year, pro-rated for less than full time.
 Sick leave is accrued at a rate of 1 day per month, pro-rated for less than full time.

 Reed provides group term insurance in an amount of two times annual salary to a maximum of $300.000.
 The plan also provides accidental death and dismemberment (AD&D) coverage.
 In addition, eligible faculty and staff may choose to elect supplemental life and (AD&D) coverage.

 Eligibility begins at one year of service.
 Short-term disability is self insured by Reed.
 The college pays 60% of salary after all accrued sick leave and vacation leave is used if you are disabled for six months or more.

 The long-term disability plan provides a monthly income equal to 60% of basic monthly earnings after 180 days of disability.

 Eligibility for Reed contributions into the plan starts after one year of service.
 Once eligible, Reed contributes the equivalent of 10% of pre-tax earnings into the plan.
 All faculty and staff are also able to make their own voluntary contributions.